Call (866) 995-6663 or

 Actively Engaging in Our Community

-Moreover, Attorney Muñoz Turco has worked to learn the basics of video production in an effort to promote community engagement and public interest causes.
-In 2022, she produced a video documenting the lived experiences of those reentering the community after incarceration in collaboration with the Reentry Working Group of the Criminal Justice Task Force at Northeastern University School of Law and the Chief Justice Ralph D. Gants Access to Justice Fund.
+Additionally, Muñoz Turco has worked to learn the basics of video production to promote community engagement and public interest causes.
+In 2022, she produced a video documenting the experiences of those reentering the community after incarceration in collaboration with the Reentry Working Group of the Criminal Justice Task Force at Northeastern University School of Law and the Chief Justice Ralph D. Gants Access to Justice Fund.

-As part of her Massachusetts Bar Association (“MBA”) volunteer work, Attorney Muñoz Turco produced 22 short videos that featured practicing attorneys describing their MBA experiences and welcoming new attorneys to the association.
-In 2023, Attorney Muñoz Turco won a Mass.
+As part of her Massachusetts Bar Association (“MBA”) volunteer work, Attorney Muñoz Turco produced 22 short videos featuring practicing attorneys describing their MBA experiences and welcoming new attorneys to the association.
+In 2023, she won a Mass.
 Bar Volunteer Recognition Award for her work.

-Attorney Muñoz Turco was also integral in organizing the MBA’s inaugural Fall Festival and Run for Justice in 2023, a two-part event featuring family-friendly activities and a fundraising walk/run benefiting the New England Innocence Project and the Massachusetts Bar Foundation.
+Attorney Muñoz Turco has also been integral in organizing the MBA’s Fall Festival and Run for Justice, featuring family-friendly activities and a fundraising walk/run benefiting nonprofits in Massachusetts.
+And, she’s been a participant in the MBA’s Tiered Community Mentoring Program, providing guidance to high school, college, and law school students.

-She was later selected as a 2023-24 Massachusetts Bar Association Leadership Academy fellow.
+She was selected as a 2023-24 Massachusetts Bar Association Leadership Academy fellow.

 Attorney Muñoz Turco is the Co-Founder of JusticeApp, a free mobile app designed to help those with legal issues more easily navigate the court process.